The day-to-day operations of The Global Undergraduate Awards are managed by a small Executive Team based in Dublin, Ireland.

 Director of Higher Education Studies, Rockefeller Institute of Government, USA

-Head of Design, Dublin School of Creative Arts, Dublin Institute of Technology, Ireland
+Head of Design, Dublin School of Creative Arts, Technological University for Dublin, Ireland